 The Council's Investment Strategy restricts investments to a narrow range of counterparties.
-At 31 March 2014 it had short term deposits totalling £2.012m with two different institutions.
+At 31 March 2015 it had deposits totalling £20.132m (£15.334m at 31 March 2014) with a number of different institutions.
 There was no evidence to suggest a risk that any deposits might be irrecoverable.